-$\overline{\boxtimes}$ Other non-wetland waters: Staging area appears to be absent of jurisdictional waters of the U.S., indlucing wetlands.acres.
-List type of aquatic resource:
+- Other non-wetland waters: acres.
+List type of aquatic resource: - Wetlands: acres.

-Wetlands: acres.

 Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):